marinacademycs/warmups/CS2/Unit0/warmup2/Warmup2.md

 ### 3. Sum all the odd numbers up to the number a user enters.
 For example, if the user enters 10, you program would compute 1+3+5+7+9.
 &nbsp;

+## How to Submit

+Use this to submit your work from today:
+    `submit50 marinacademycs/warmups/main/CS2/Unit0/warmup2`

+Use this link to submit the curent version of your adventure program:
+    `submit50 marinacademycs/warmups/main/CS2/adventure`